rockman007372/Obsidian-Vault/CS2106 Lecture 2b - Process Concurrency in Unix.md

 ### Implementation of fork()

 - how to copy parent memory space effciently?
-	- Copy on Write: only copy a memory location when it is written to. the remaining memory space is still **shared**
+	- Copy on Write: only copy a memory location when it is written to.
+The remaining memory space is still **shared**
 - Linux provides clone() which supersedes fork().

 ## Summary